railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 different products and the barcodes used are also different.

 But customers have the right to open a pack and extract some bottles to take them individually to the checkout.
-The supermarket can't track its stock in packs and bottles any more, but only individually in bottles.
+The supermarket can not track its stock in packs and bottles any more, but only individually in bottles.

 So you can define a bill of materials for sale which defines a pack as an assembly of 6 bottles.
-Then when you've sold a pack, you can find a pack on the invoice or bill of sale but the associated stock operation will still be 6 bottles.
+Then when you have sold a pack, you can find a pack on the invoice or bill of sale but the associated stock operation will still be 6 bottles.

-In the case of this assembly, this isn't a production order to transform the product.
+In the case of this assembly, this is not a production order to transform the product.
 The transformation is done directly between the order and the set.

 .. note:: Assemblies and Purchases